Review 386: Star Wars: The Force Awakens

 The only good performance in this film and by far the best part of this film is Harrison Ford as Han Solo - I'll at least say that.
 Sure he was sleepwalking through the role but at least he looked like he gave a sh*t about what was happening.

-There will come a day in the history of film when film students in their media schools will be given a lecture on the Star Wars franchise and they'll reevaluate the quality of the 9 films in the three trilogies.
+in the history of film when film students in their media schools will be given a lecture on the Star Wars franchise and they'll reevaluate the quality of the 9 films in the three trilogies.
 The Prequel Trilogy will be recognised as solid and entertaining - not on par with the Original Trilogy obviously but well made and entertaining and The Force Awakens and the rest of the Disney/Star Wars fare will be recognised as tame, uninspired and unnecessary.
 And don't tell me that day won't come because it bloody will!

 I'm sorry but when I come to power, Star Wars films are going to be banned and that's it!